How to get to Doi Inthanon, the highest mountain in Thailand?

-Doi Inthanon is a high mountain pass located in Mae Chaem District, Chiang Mai Province, part of the Himalayan mountain range.
-At an elevation of 2.565m (8,415ft) above the sea level, it’s the highest mountain in Thailand.
+Doi Inthanon is a high mountain peak at an elevation of 2,565m (8,415ft) above sea level, located in Mae Chaem District of Chiang Mai Province.
+It’s the highest mountain in Thailand.

 The road to the summit, also known as "The Roof of Thailand," is fully paved and is called Route 1009.
 It begins at Doi Inthanon National Park Check Point 2 and covers a distance of 9.1km (5.65 miles), with an elevation gain of 868 meters.
 The road has an average gradient of 9.53% and remains open throughout the year, with possible surface frost near the summit between November and January.

 Situated high in the Doi Inthanon National Park, near the border of Myanmar (Burma) in the northern region of Thailand, the summit of Doi Inthanon is a renowned tourist attraction for both foreign and Thai visitors.
 As you ascend the winding road to the top, you'll notice a gradual drop in temperature.
 At the summit, you can explore the area, visit a souvenir shop, and find refreshments, snacks, and restrooms.
 It's important to note that during the wet season, the summit is often shrouded in near-perpetual clouds, limiting visibility.
 The national park is characterized by high humidity and cold weather all year round.
 The park's popularity extends beyond the peak, with numerous waterfalls, sunrise and sunset viewpoints, and the remote villages in the surrounding area.